PatrickF1/fzf.fish/README.md

 ### Using custom key bindings

-Each function is assigned mnemonic key bindings by default (see screenshots above) in [conf.d/fzf.fish][].
+Each function is assigned mnemonic key bindings by default (see screencasts above) in [conf.d/fzf.fish][].
 However, if you would like to customize them, you can prevent the default key bindings from executing by setting `fzf_fish_custom_keybindings` as a [universal variable][].
 You can do this by running

 ```fish
 set --universal fzf_fish_custom_keybindings